WheteThunger/CustomVendingSetup/README.md

 ### Limitations regarding the map and drone marketplaces

-- Skin overlays are not visible while viewing vending machines on the map
 - Economics and Server Rewards currency cannot be used to purchase items via drone marketplaces
 - When selling items for Economics or Server Rewards currency via a drone marketplace, the player will receive the currency immediately (the drone will travel but not transport any items)